Preserving the Legacy of Phoebia Sullivan

 For questions or further information contact SCLT at 828-749-1560 or email@example.com.

-Moody house rehab and trail construction on this 21 acre SCLT property within easy walking distance of downtown.
-The work on the house, spring box, outbuildings and trails are on-going and need your volunteer time.
+The Moody house was torn down and trail construction has begun on this 21 acre SCLT property within easy walking distance of downtown.
+The work on the new pavilion as visioned in this conceptional drawing, spring box, outbuildings and trails are on-going and need your volunteer time.
 This is a great family project.

 Although the trail is established to the picnic area where there are benches to sit on, a table for your picnic, and some fun large boulders for climbing, there is much work to do beyond this point.